 - Updating themselves with new leads and opportunities – daily, so they’re always fresh and up to date.

 Moreover, you can tailor your direct mail and marketing campaigns to uniquely match each marketing list.
-Messaging, images, and design can all be optimized to match the specific audience your marketing to:
+Messaging, images, and design can all be optimized to match the specific audience you're marketing to:

 - Marketing Pieces: Just Sold cards, Proof of Success pieces, Neighborhood and Market updates, Free Home Equity updates, and more